-Overview of Residency Program Structure
+Overview of the Residency Program Structure

 The residency program at the University of Pennsylvania provides both a broad exposure to the entire field of Orthopaedic Surgery and an intense training environment that leaves graduates with the knowledge and skill to pursue either further fellowship training or immediately beginning clinical practice.
 The training program assists you in accomplishing this by a carefully designed progression of responsibility, autonomy, and expectation.
 Throughout your five clinical years, you are exposed to the pre, peri, and post-operative care of the Orthopaedic patient in a structured and hands on manner that facilitates your growth as a practitioner.